notahat/machinist/README.markdown

       body { Sham.body }
     end

 Notice the curly braces around `Sham.body`.
-The call to make will only evaluate the block if a body hasn't been provided as a parameter to make.
+If you call `Comment.make` with your own body attribute, this block will not be executed.

 You can use this same syntax to generate associated objects:

     Comment.blueprint do
       post { Post.make }
-      body { Sham.body }
     end

 If the associated model has the same name as the field, you can abbreviate this to:

     Comment.blueprint do
       post
-      body { Sham.body }
     end

 You can refer to already assigned attributes when constructing a new attribute: